madhurendrakr/community_share/README.md

 Contributing
 We welcome contributions from the community.
 If you'd like to contribute, please follow our Contribution Guidelines.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 Contact
-For questions or feedback, contact us at communityshare@example.com.
+For questions or feedback, contact us at aumashurendra30@gmail.com .